-If you have an employee who's sent to work abroad, you may deduct foreign tax for the country in which they work in addition to UK tax.
+If you have an employee working abroad, you can deduct foreign tax for the country in which they work in addition to UK tax.

 Before you can operate a net of foreign tax arrangement, you must first register to HMRC to do so.